Flame (malware)

 Flame, also known as Flamer, sKyWIper, and Skywiper, is modular computer malware discovered in 2012 that attacks computers running the Microsoft Windows operating system.
 The program is used for targeted cyber espionage in Middle Eastern countries.

 Its discovery was announced on 28 May 2012 by the MAHER Center of the Iranian National Computer Emergency Response Team (CERT), Kaspersky Lab and CrySyS Lab of the Budapest University of Technology and Economics.
 The last of these stated in its report that Flame "is certainly the most sophisticated malware we encountered during our practice; arguably, it is the most complex malware ever found."
-Flame can spread to other systems over a local network (LAN).
+Flame can spread to other systems over a local area network (LAN).
 It can record audio, screenshots, keyboard activity and network traffic.
 The program also records Skype conversations and can turn infected computers into Bluetooth beacons which attempt to download contact information from nearby Bluetooth-enabled devices.
 This data, along with locally stored documents, is sent on to one of several command and control servers that are scattered around the world.
 The program then awaits further instructions from these servers.

 According to estimates by Kaspersky in May 2012, Flame had initially infected approximately 1,000 machines, with victims including governmental organizations, educational institutions and private individuals.
 At that time 65% of the infections happened in Iran, Israel, Palestine, Sudan, Syria, Lebanon, Saudi Arabia, and Egypt, with a "huge majority of targets" within Iran.
 Flame has also been reported in Europe and North America.
 Flame supports a "kill" command which wipes all traces of the malware from the computer.
 The initial infections of Flame stopped operating after its public exposure, and the "kill" command was sent.

 Flame is linked to the Equation Group by Kaspersky Lab.
 However, Costin Raiu, the director of Kaspersky Lab's global research and analysis team, believes the group only cooperates with the creators of Flame and Stuxnet from a position of superiority: "Equation Group are definitely the masters, and they are giving the others, maybe, bread crumbs.
 From time to time they are giving them some goodies to integrate into Stuxnet and Flame."

+Recent research has indicated that Flame is positioned to be remembered as one of the most significant and intricate cyber-espionage tools in history.
+Using a sophisticated strategy, Flame managed to penetrate numerous computers across the Middle East by falsifying an authentic Microsoft security certificate.